As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 Meals to Eat Underway

 Canned soups are a great option to have on hand to warm up.
-Packaged meals, such as Tasty Bites, are perfect for boiling alongside a rice pack.
+Packaged meals like Tasty Bites are perfect for boiling alongside a rice pack.

 You can also come up with some make-ahead meal options such as tuna or chicken salad, soup or stew, and rice or pasta dishes.